What can you buy with HSA funds?

 Most of us don’t want to shell out hard-earned cash to pay for things that keep us healthy enough to earn that cash.
 So if you’re a fan of saving money—and who isn’t?!—you probably jump at any opportunity to save on medical expenses.

-A health savings account (HSA) helps us do just that.
+A Health Savings Account (HSA) or Flexible Spending Account (FSA) helps us do just that.

-HSAs allow us to reserve pre-tax funds to pay for qualified medical expenses.
+HSAs and FSAs allow us to reserve pre-tax funds to pay for qualified medical expenses.
 That means we can save up to 40% on doctor copays, prescriptions and other health services.

 If we’re savvy, we can also save on lesser-known qualified expenses.

-Read on for the nitty gritty on how to use an HSA for optimum financial health.
-Plus, how qualifying patients may be able to get the Letter of Medical Necessity needed for some items and services to qualify—online!
+Read on for the nitty gritty on how to use an HSA or FSA for optimum financial health.
+Plus, how qualifying patients may be able to get the Letter of Medical Necessity needed for fitness, rehabilitation therapy and other items and services to qualify—online!

 What is an HSA—and how do I get one?

-HSA accounts are savings accounts that can be used to pay for qualified medical expenses.
-They’re available to those with an HSA-eligible plan—sometimes called a High Deductible Health Plan (HDHP).
+HSA accounts are a type of tax-advantaged savings account that can be used to pay for qualified medical expenses.
+They’re available to those with a High Deductible Health Plan (HDHP).

 If you have Medicare coverage, you can’t contribute to an HSA.
 (If you opened one before going on Medicare, you’ll have to use those funds or let them sit.)
 You also can’t have an HSA if you have a health plan that covers services without a copay or deductible.